Introduction

 italic_regions_distribution

-returns the presence / absence (1 / 0) of a taxon in each of the 20 administrative regions of Italy
+Returns the presence (1) or absence (0) of the specified taxa in each of the 20 administrative regions of Italy.

 Administrative regions: